AdaptiveCity/acp_data_strategy/README.md

 Fill in the necessary details when the form loads.
 Each input field has a tooltip to describe it.
 The location field has validation and need to be of specific format to be accepted.

-In order to add/update sensor visit *http://localhost:5000/sensors/admin* and for bim add/update visit *http://localhost:5000/bim/admin*
+In order to add/update sensor visit *http://localhost:5001/sensors/admin* and for bim add/update visit *http://localhost:5000/bim/admin*

 TODO:
 1. Multiple user login
 2. BIM add/update support
-3. Add new json element support

 ### API References
 Two class of API are available.
 One for BIM and the other for sensors.